cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 A Memory Hard Function (MHF) is a slow and expensive cryptographic hash function with the following API:

-- Harden(msg, params): Repeatedly apply a memory-hard function with parameters `params` to strengthen the input `msg` against offline dictionary attacks.
+- Harden(msg): Apply a memory-hard function to strengthen the input `msg` against offline dictionary attacks.
   This function also needs to satisfy collision resistance.

 ## Key Recovery Method {#deps-keyrec}